 Supplemental Education Opportunity Grant

 Federal grant program for undergraduate students with exceptional need.
 FSEOG grants are awarded by the school's Office of Financial Aid.
 To qualify, a student must also be a recipient of a Federal Pell Grant.

 Title IV is grant or loan money from the government.
 All Title IV money, with the exception of the PLUS loan, is need-based and awarded from the results of the FAFSA.
-The Pell Grant, SEOG, Stafford and PLUS Loans, Perkins Loan, and Work Study Program are all sources of Title IV money.
+The Pell Grant, SEOG, Stafford and PLUS Loans, Perkins Loan, and Student Employment Program are all sources of Title IV money.

 In an ideal world, the FAO would be able to provide each student with the full difference between their ability to pay and the cost of education.
 Due to budget constraints the FAO may provide the student with less than the student's need (as determined by the FAO).
 This gap is known as the unmet need.

 A federal loan for which the government does not pay the interest.
 The borrower is responsible for the interest on an unsubsidized federal loan from the date the loan is disbursed, even while the student is still in school.
 Students may avoid paying the interest while they are in school by capitalizing the interest, which increases the loan amount.
 Unsubsidized loans are not based on financial need and may be used to finance the family contribution.
 See Stafford Loans for information about Federal Subsidized Stafford Loans.